Whiteknight/Rosella/libraries/mockobject.md

 expectation respectively. `.expect_invoke()` creates an Invoke expectation.
 Using these methods, the created expectations are automatically added to the list of expectations for the Controller and cannot be removed once created.

+To create and use your own custom Expectation, you can use the `.expect()` method instead.

 ### MockObject.Controller.Ordered